 What’s an example of a real estate counter offer?

 Here’s an example of a typical offer/counter offer negotiation on a home listed for $250,000:

 - The buyer initially offers $240,000 with closing in 30 days.
 The buyer also asks for the seller’s furniture and for the seller to pay closing costs.

-- The buyer accepts the seller's counteroffer, agreeing to the price of $245,000 and agrees to the 40-day period to close.
+- The buyer accepts the seller’s counter offer, agreeing to the price of $245,000 and to the 40-day period to close.

 The Bottom Line: Prepare To Negotiate

 While buyers and sellers alike often benefit from accepting a counter offer, sometimes a counter works to one party’s advantage more than another’s.
-As a buyer, understanding these concepts can help you negotiate more effectively, make more effective negotiations and stay within your budget.
+As a buyer, understanding these concepts can help you negotiate more effectively and stay within your budget.

-Getting preapproved for a mortgage is the first step toward making an initial offer on a house.
-Ready to begin the house hunt?
-Get preapproved today with Rocket Mortgage®.
+Getting preapproved for a mortgage is the first step toward making an initial offer on your dream house.
+Are you ready to begin the house hunt?
+Get approved today with Rocket Mortgage®.
 You can also give our Home Loan Experts a call at (833) 326-6018.